-We are a volunteer organization of more 1,600 (LINK to Become a Member page) from a broad spectrum of disciplines who share an interest in Philadelphia’s design, development and planning.
+We are a volunteer organization of more than 1,600 members from a broad spectrum of disciplines who share an interest in Philadelphia’s design, development and planning.

 DAG also takes positions on select matters, reaching out to government, decision makers and media and using its own communications channels.
 The Steering Committee deliberates and approves DAG’s advocacy positions.
 Four standing task forces on critical, perennial issues – Complete Streets and Transportation, Design Equity, Historic Preservation and the Waterfronts – help inform those positions.